CS-GangXu/TMNet/README.md

 Our code is inspired by [Zooming-Slow-Mo-CVPR-2020](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020) and [EDVR](https://github.com/xinntao/EDVR).

 ## Contact
-If you have any questions, feel free to E-mail [Gang Xu](gangxu@mail.nankai.edu.cn).
+If you have any questions, feel free to E-mail Gang Xu with gangxu@mail.nankai.edu.cn.